Suppleo/Suppleo/README.md

-Third-year **Computer Science student**, future **full-stack developer**.
+Final-year **Computer Science student**, future **full-stack developer**.
 My ambition is to contribute to innovative projects, collaborate with talented teams, and continuously enhance my skills to stay at the forefront of technological advancements in software development.

 - **Programming Languages:**  HTML, CSS, Javascript, TypeScript, C, C++, Python, SQL, Bash
 - **Front-end:** ReactJS, Bootstrap